Four Must – Visit Stops On A Day Trip From Bentota To Kandy

-Staying at a beach resort for many days and basking on the tropical sun could be tedious and boring task making you resort to some sort of outing to break the monotonous life in the beach resort.
+Staying at a beach resort for many days and basking in the tropical sun could be a tedious and boring task making you resort to some sort of outing to break the monotonous life in the beach resort.
 Almost all the hotels provide optional excursions through their travel desks.
 Or the excursions can be booked through the travel agents too.
 Since the Bentota is the most popular beach resort in the island a large number of beach holiday lovers choose Bentota as their beach holiday resort.
 This article discusses the one day tour to Kandy from Bentota, while describing some of the places and attraction encountered on the way.

 Important places you encounter as you travel from Bentota to Kandy

 Sri Lank is a small island but there is a great deal of travel if you wish to explore this fascinating holiday destination.
 If it is to be adventurous and exiting it should be a private tour dedicated to you rather than a train or a bus trip.
-Private tour allows you to make an itinerary at your own pace and comfort.
+A private tour allows you to make an itinerary at your own pace and comfort.
 There are many places to do and see when you drive from Bentota to the mountainous region of Kandy.
 From Kelaniya to Kegalle, Mawanella, Peradeniya, the numerous Multi-colored towns and cities, dramatic rugged mountains, tea plantations, isolated patches of forests; this road trip really a fascinated one.
 The cities are vivid in culture, history, ad beauty making them have their own identity.
-There are 4 stops that every tourist must make while they cruise through this rugged terrain.
+There are 4 visits that every tourist must make while they cruise through this rugged terrain.

 Pinnawala, the first stop on the trip from Bentota to Kandy